Sherman-Tay/webapp-proj-2018/README.md

 # webapp-proj-2018
-Web application design class in NTU using Javascript, PHP, SQL and CSS stack
+Web application design class in NTU using HTML, Javascript, PHP, SQL and CSS stack